Haoyu-Tan/RayTracing/README.md

 This is a ray tracer written in C++.
 The ray tracer takes an input file that specifies multiple types of light and light sources, material properties and shapes, and it calculates the lighting effect on each pixel based on the input file.
 The types of light it supports include ambient light, point light, spot light and directional light.
 The material properties it supports include ambient, specular, reflection and refraction.
 The shapes it supports include sphere, triangles with and without normal of each vertex, planes and boxes.

+**This is a course project, the original submission page is on: https://sites.google.com/umn.edu/haoyutan/home/project3-b.
+However, the submission webpage is for reference only, please still download the code from github, thanks a lot!**

 ## How to Run

 Please run the ray.exe under the Project3-Resources/PGA folder with a .txt files that specifies the scene setting on command line.
 There are some sample input files in the ./SampleTest and ./test_files folder.
 The resulted images will be stored in the same folder with ray.exe.